-Another circumstance where an officer can search the car without a warrant is if the officer has probable cause to believe that there is evidence of a crime in the car.
-It's important to note that the evidence must be related to the reason you were pulled over.
-For example, if an officer pulls you over for not fully stopping at a stop sign, the search would have to be for something that would be related to that crime.
-If, however, the officer reasonably believes that there is a weapon in the car, the officer can search the car because reasonable suspicion that there is a weapon in the car is another situation in which an officer can search a car without a warrant.
+- The officer can search if they have probable cause that there is evidence of a crime in the car.
+The evidence must be related to the reason for the traffic stop.
+For example, if an officer pulls you over for rolling through a stop sign, the search must be for something related to that crime.
+However, if the officer reasonably believes there is a weapon in the car, they can execute a search of the car due to reasonable suspicion.

 Plain View Doctrine